gouri-22/WiDS-Options-Pricing/Week 1 content/readme.md

 # **Python Basics!**

-For all those looking to learn Python from scratch, you can begin with [this notebook](https://github.com/gouri-22/WiDS-Options-Pricing/blob/main/Week%201%20content/intro_to_python.ipynb) then move to , while those of you who are already familiar with Python and are just looking to revise can go through [this notebook](https://github.com/gouri-22/WiDS-Options-Pricing/blob/main/Week%201%20content/Python_review.ipynb).
+For all those looking to learn Python from scratch, you can begin with [this notebook](https://github.com/gouri-22/WiDS-Options-Pricing/blob/main/Week%201%20content/intro_to_python.ipynb), then move to the specific libraries.
+At the same time, those of you who are already familiar with Python and are just looking to revise can go through [this notebook](https://github.com/gouri-22/WiDS-Options-Pricing/blob/main/Week%201%20content/Python_review.ipynb).

 For the first week, we will be covering some basic topics:
 * [Getting Started](#getting-started)